 In 1987, Dr. Sánchez founded Southwest Key Programs in a basement in San Antonio, Texas with a staff of five.
-Today, that small team has grown to serve youth and their families in six states across the U.S.
+Today, that small team has grown to serve youth and their families in seven states across the U.S.

 Fast Facts about Southwest Key

 - Founded: 1987